fourstix/MCard1802Terminal/README.md

 ------------

 * Connect the power to the Membership Card Starter Kit according to the instructions.
-   * P1-14 VDD is connected to +5V (If using Arduino +5V for VDD, use external power to Arudino)
+   * P1-14 VDD is connected to +5V (If using Arduino +5V for VDD, use external power to Arduino)
    * P1-1 and P1-30 GND should be connected to ground.
    * P1-13 and P1-14 (RUN and VDD) should be connected together.
-   * P1-10 and P1-11 (/WE and /MWR) should be connected togther.
+   * P1-10 and P1-11 (/WE and /MWR) should be connected together.

-* Connect the Aduino Serial pins to the 1802 Membership Card Serial pins.
+* Connect the Arduino Serial pins to the 1802 Membership Card Serial pins.
    * Connect Arduino Pin 8 (RX) to Q P1-12 on the Membership Card
    * Connect Arduino Pin 9 (TX) to /EF3 P1-26 on the Membership Card.
-   * Connect Arduino GND to Gnd, P1-1 or P1-30, on the Membership Card
+   * Connect Arduino GND to GND, P1-1 and P1-30, on the Membership Card.
-   * If desired, conect Arduino +5V to VDD P1-14.
-(Use external power to Arduino for reliable operation.)
+   * If desired, connect Arduino +5V to VDD P1-14 (and use external power to Arduino for reliable operation.)

 * Install the AltSoftSerial library using the Arduino Library Manager
    * In the Menu of the Arduino IDE, go to Tools > Manage Libraries...